 Built on the tradition of music at Lebanon Valley College, the Community Music Institute is a member of the National Guild for Community Arts Education and has a long-standing reputation for providing quality music instruction to students of all ages.

-Registrations are currently being accepted for Musikgarten and Private Lessons.
-Check out our new Musikgarten and Ensemble Schedule.
+Registrations are currently being accepted for Musikgarten, Ensembles, and Private Lessons.
 Register Online!

 Lessons taught through private instruction at the Community Music Institute (CMI) at Lebanon Valley College carry a long tradition of quality.
 Established more than 40 years ago by Ruth Engle Bender, a highly respected piano teacher and member of the College faculty, the institute began by offering piano instruction to school-age children.
 Over time, the institute’s services expanded.
 Today, private lessons are offered in piano, voice, violin, viola, cello, bass (acoustic and electric), clarinet, flute, saxophone, bassoon, oboe, French horn, trumpet, trombone, tuba, euphonium, guitar, and percussion.
 Instruction for other instruments is available on request.